Maine Lighthouses

 Magazine are also Maine-based.
 The Maine-lighthouse relationship is so

-the Coast of Maine” written and photographed by Frank Chillemi, was released
+written and photographed by Frank Chillemi, was released by Down

 Captain Martin.
-“The ranger, Terry Cole, actually served in the CG as a keeper
+“The ranger, Terry Cole, actually served in the coast guard as a

-at that light years ago.
-He is well versed and enjoys folks visiting the park.
-To
+keeper at that light years ago.
+He is well versed and enjoys folks visiting the

-the best of my experience and knowledge, Fort Point is one of the more
+park.
+To the best of my experience and knowledge, Fort Point is one of the

-complete light stations in our neck of the woods with its original bell tower,
+more complete light stations in our neck of the woods with its original bell

 It isn’t always aesthetics that connect people to lighthouses, many times it’s the